Our DVM Degree Program’s Cost of Attendance

 Misc/Personal $1,628 $1,628 $1,628 $2,170 $7,054

-**The CVM has appropriated up to $6,000 per student to help offset the increased cost in housing and travel to off-site clinical rotations in the fourth-year.
+**The CVM plans to provide a travel award to students to help offset the increased cost in housing and travel to off-site clinical rotation in the fourth-year.
+For more information about cost of attendance and financial support, please reference USU's Cost of Attendence page.

 Institutional Cost Comparison Tool